Forbidden (1984 film)

 Forbidden is a 1984 drama film directed by Anthony Page and starring Jacqueline Bisset, Jürgen Prochnow and Irene Worth.
 The plot is inspired by the life of Maria von Maltzan originally told in the non-fiction book The Last Jews in Berlin by Leonard Gross about a countess who hides her Jewish boyfriend in her apartment in World War II.
-It was a co-production between England and West Germany.
+It was a co-production between the UK and West Germany.
 It was broadcast on television in the US, but released in cinemas in other countries.

 Plot

-German countess Nina von Halder (Bisset) is a student in veterinary medicine in Berlin, Germany on the eve of World War II.
-Ostracized by her family due to her liberal views and opposition to the Nazi government, she lives alone, independent and strong-willed.
+German countess Nina von Halder is a student in veterinary medicine in Berlin, Germany on the eve of World War II.
+Ostracised by her family due to her liberal views and opposition to the Nazi government, she lives alone, independent and strong-willed.
 The film opens with Nina studying at the library the day Germany invades Poland.
 She is angered and tells a classmate she knows the reasons Hitler gave for the invasion (to allegedly rescue ethnic Germans from Polish oppression) are a pack of lies.

 One day while on errands Nina witnesses two Hitler Youth boys attacking a vendor.
 She also sees a man attempting to help the vendor.
 She confronts them and demands to know why he is being attacked.
 They say they beat him because he sells to Jews.
 She tells them to leave the man alone or she will report them to her brother-in-law, a high-ranking officer.
-Later, while attending an informal party hosted by her friend, she recognizes the man who came to the assistance of the vendor.
+Later, while attending an informal party hosted by her friend, she recognises the man who came to the assistance of the vendor.
 Her friend, Erica, tells her that his name is Fritz Friedlaender and he is a writer.
 She is immediately attracted to him, but Erica warns Nina that it would be illegal to date him under the Nuremberg Laws because he is Jewish.
 The headstrong Nina ignores this advice, however, and begins a relationship with him.